Dosing Underway in World’s First in Vivo CRISPR Trial for Primary Hyperoxaluria

 PH1 belongs to a group of inherited metabolic disorders that are characterised by an excessive, harmful build-up of oxalate in the kidney and other organs.
 PH1 debuts in childhood, and most patients experience kidney failure and require intensive haemodialysis as a bridge to a dual liver/kidney transplantation.

 YOLT-203 is an in vivo gene-editing therapeutic candidate developed using YolTech's proprietary YolCas12™ system.
-YOLT-203 consists of the YolCas12 nuclease and target-specific guide RNA and is delivered via lipid nanoparticles that traffic to the liver, where it directly addresses the genetic mutations that lead to PH1.
+YOLT-203 consists of the YolCas12 nuclease and target-specific guide RNA and is delivered via lipid nanoparticles that traffic to the liver.

 Primary hyperoxaluria (PH)